About the Speakers

 Shawna Hernandez is one of the founding members of JetClosing; a title insurance start up based out of Seattle, WA focused on leveraging cloud based technology to usher in inventiveness and innovation in the old school world of title insurance.
 She has been in the title industry for longer than she would like to admit; holding every position from Escrow Officer to Process Optimizer to National Operations Executive.
 Shawna’s focus always has been, and continues to be, finding the sweet spot between technology, automation and good old fashioned human engagement.
 Shawna feels buying a home is, and will always be a big deal, and big time solutions are needed.
 Shawna’s passion is in managing process and motivating people; bringing excitement, passion and forward thinking into the closing room.
 From there the rest will follow.

-Melissa Houston is the head of business development at Juniper Square where she specializes in studying commercial real estate market trends in the family office, deal-by-deal, and the institutional investment space.
-A founding member of the commercial team at Juniper Square, she directs a number of initiatives at the organization to help connect CRE leaders to investors and to help optimize their relationships via technology.
+Melissa Houston is the director of business development at Juniper Square where she works closely with real estate investment managers across asset classes and capital strategies.
+As founding member of the commercial team at Juniper Square, Melissa directs a number of initiatives at the organization and works closely with real estate investment managers that are experiencing rapid growth.

-Juniper Square is a private markets investment management solution based in San Francisco.
-Today, more than 500 customers use the platform to manage nearly $800B in assets across real estate and other alternatives.
+Juniper Square is a real estate investment management solution based in San Francisco.
+Today, more than 500 customers use the platform to manage nearly $1T in real estate across 12,000-plus real estate investments.

 Pam Junge grew up in Las Vegas and has made real estate her profession since the age of 17.
 Her vast knowledge spans title and escrow practices, private and commercial lending and every possible type of commercial and residential transaction.
 Most recently, Pam has pursued her passion of bringing technology and transparency to the home buying and selling process and aligned with eXp Realty, the fastest growing real estate firm in the country.
 Pam leads a dynamic team of commercial and residential agents on a platform built from three decades of providing consumers trusted services.
 Her mission is to grow industry leaders and real estate professionals through six core values - community, innovation, service, sustainability, collaboration and fun.